soferio/minertimer/README.md

 This project aims to fix that problem.
 It is a zsh bash script developed by a parent developer (for Soferio Pty Limited) to allow other technically skilled parents to limit Minecraft java edition use by a child on a macos system.

+## Tested successfully
+The install, uninstall and active scripts have been tested and work at least on a Macbook running Sonoma 14.1.2.

 ## Overview of how it operates

  Once you follow the instructions below and install the script, it creates a background process which will stop minecraft (even mid-game) after 30 min of total use per day.
 A short sound will play when shutdown occurs.
 There is no warning prior to the 30min curfew.